Last updated: 7/21/20, 4/13/20, 5/10/17

 Flex Shafts – Other

 The Basic Setup.
 Inexpensive.
 I have several that are over 10 years old.
 Maintenance is key.
 Upgrade the foot pedal if you can afford it.
 It’s pretty crappy.
 No reverse on this machine but, it’s not a big deal.
+I use this for flex shaft accessories like the belt sander and jump ring cutter.
+My Foredom is my daily workhorse.

 Flex Shafts – Foredom

 - Check out Andy Cooperman’s site: The Mysteries of the Flex Shaft Revealed for an in-depth look at flex shafts.
-A must read for those looking into purchasing a flex shaft!
+A must-read for those looking into purchasing a flex shaft!

 - Here’s a board at Jewelry Artisans: Flexshaft; Which one to buy.